miohtama/frontend-developer-hiring-exercise/README.md

 Things we would like to see in the pull request commentary

-* What what was changed and why
+* What was changed and why

 * The screenshot of fixed issues and changes in the UI